Welcome message…

 Biography

 Stephanie Stevens is a literary agent with the 3 Seas Literary Agency.
 Starting with her first word being “book”, Stephanie has been an avid reader her whole life.
 She loves connecting friends and family to fun new books and is excited to use her skills to represent authors.
 Stephanie loves working with mystery, thriller, women’s fiction, and romance authors especially when the story involves an unexpected twist.
+Stephanie lives at home with her husband and their cuddly cat, Smoke (the perfect companion for reading manuscripts).

 Notes